DataMedSci/beprof/README.rst

 Features
 --------

-Once you install beprof, you should be able to import is as a python module<br>
-Using ipython the code would be i.e.::
+Once you install beprof, you should be able to import is as a python module Using ipython the code would be i.e.::

     import beprof